rdiff-backup/rdiff-backup/README.md

 * Make

-* popt -- command line parsing library
+* popt command line parsing library

   Available from http://rpm5.org/files/popt/

+* automake, libtool, and autoconf

 ## Compiling

+If you're building from a git tree you must first create the autoconf files:

+    $ ./autogen.sh

-To build and test librsync from the extracted distribution do;
+To build and test librsync then do

     $ ./configure
-   $ make all check

-## Note for RedHat 7.0

-RedHat 7.0 (Guiness) ships with a buggy version of GCC 2.96 that produces many warnings while compiling librsync.
-These are harmless -- the library seems to work anyhow.
-You can avoid the warnings by using the 'kgcc' version of the compiler:

-   $ export CC=kgcc
-   $ ./autogen.sh
     $ make all check

 ## Note for Windows